Fundamental irreversibility of the classical three-body problem. New approaches and ideas in the study of dynamical

-Now the main problem is to prove that the system 6\emph{th} order (\ref{08}) or (\ref{07a}) is equivalent to the original three-body Newtonian problem (\ref{19f}).
-Recall, that these representations will be equivalent, if we prove that there exists continuous one-to-one mappings between the following two manifolds $\mathbb{E}^6$ and $\mathcal{M}$.
-Note, that $\mathbb{E}^6\subset \mathbb{R}^6$ is a subspace, which is stands out from the Euclidean space $\mathbb{R}^6$ taking into account the condition:
+Now the main problem is to prove that the 6\emph{th} order system (\ref{07a}) is equivalent to the original three-particle Newtonian problem (\ref{19f}).
+Recall, that both representations will be equivalent, if we prove that there exists continuous one-to-one mappings between the two following manifolds $\mathbb{E}^6$ and $\mathcal{M}$, where $\mathbb{E}^6\subset \mathbb{R}^6$ is a subspace allocated from the Euclidean space $\mathbb{R}^6$ taking into account the condition: